RobeSantoro/ThreeJS-Medium-Stories/README.md

 - Give the Project a name and Vanilla JS as Framework and variant

-√ Project name: ... vite-test
+- √ Project name: ... vite-test

-√ Select a framework: » vanilla
+- √ Select a framework: » vanilla

-√ Select a variant: » vanilla
+- √ Select a variant: » vanilla

-Enter the directory created
+Enter the directory
 ```bash
 cd vite-test
 ```